epam/aws-syndicate/README.md

 **Linux**

 Detailed guide how to install Python you can find [here](https://docs.python-guide.org/starting/install3/linux/ "here").
+If you use Ubuntu 16.04 or earlier [here](https://www.pytorials.com/install-python36-on-ubuntu/ "here") you can find installation guide.
 Also [here](https://www.baeldung.com/install-maven-on-windows-linux-mac "here") you can find detailed guild how to install [Apache Maven 3.3.9](https://maven.apache.org/download.cgi "Apache Maven 3.3.9").

 1) Create virtual environment: